Approximating Online Human Evaluation of Social Chatbots with Prompting: Conclusion

 \section{Conclusion}

 In this paper, we proposed DEP -- a framework for evaluating social chatbots using prompting.
 Our framework addresses the limitations of evaluation approaches using benchmark datasets in an offline setting.
-We describe how LLMs can be leveraged to synthesize realistic conversational logs with the evaluated chatbots in an interactive manner.
-We further outline how the knowledge about the desired fine-grained qualities of a conversational partner can be translated in the prompting instructions to generate reliable overall scores for the collected dialogs.
-The proposed framework eliminates human effort at all steps of the evaluation process, leading to a highly time- and cost-efficient process.
-Our experiments demonstrated that the prompting-based evaluation results achieve high correlation with the human judgement, reaching impressive Pearson $r = 0.95$ system-level correlation for the iEval dataset, which features dialogs with empathetic chatbots.
-We explain our vision why this framework is well-suited for evaluation of social phenomena in conversations and lay out future research directions.
-We also publicly release all freshly curated chat logs between the LLM and evaluated chatbots, as well as all additional annotations for the iEval and FED datasets created for this study.\footnote{\url{https://github.com/Sea94/dep}}
+We describe how LLMs can be leveraged to synthesize realistic conversational logs with the evaluated chatbots in an online interactive manner.
+We further outline how the knowledge about the desired fine-grained qualities of a conversational partner can be translated into the prompting instructions to generate reliable overall scores for the collected dialogs.
+The proposed framework streamlines the evaluation process, making it highly efficient in terms of both time and cost, by removing the need for human involvement at every step.
+Our experiments demonstrated that the prompting-based evaluation results achieve a high correlation with human judgment, reaching an impressive Pearson $r = 0.95$ system-level correlation for the iEval dataset, which features dialogs with empathetic chatbots.
+We explain our vision of why this framework is well-suited for the evaluation of social phenomena in conversations and lay out future research directions.
+We also publicly release all freshly curated chat logs between the LLM and evaluated chatbots, as well as all additional annotations for the iEval, FED, and DSTC9 datasets created for this study.\footnote{\url{https://github.com/Sea94/dep}}